abhay971/coz_craft/README.md

-# CozCraft - Handicraft Trading Website
+# CozCastle - Handicraft Trading Website

 A modern, professional trading website for handcrafted products built with React, Vite, and Tailwind CSS.